Parth-RK/rhost_app/README.md

     cargo run
     ```

-Don't forget to edit this readme to replace it by yours, and edit the `name =` field in `Cargo.toml` to match the name of your
+Don't forget to edit the `name =` field in `Cargo.toml` to match the name of your project.
-project.